 Yes, with many thanks!
 A receipt will be sent to you within fourteen days.
 We prefer to email receipts to save on printing and postage, so be sure we have your email address!

-If you are a regular donor, you will receipt an annual tax statement at the end of a financial year.
+If you are a regular donor, you will receive an annual tax statement at the end of a financial year.

 One mechanism that the Australian Government uses for distributing aid funds is via the ‘Australian NGO Co-operation Program’ (ANCP).